AhmedRiyad/Udacity_Flash_Cards/README.md

 ```

-Tested only on iOS emulator
+Tested only on iOS simulator